kiran-91/Convolution-Neural-Network-powered-Image-Classification/README.md

 ## This is an academic project assosiated with Vellore Institute of Technology

 ## Project Overview
-In this project, we have developed a Convolutional Neural Network (CNN) based image classification system using OpenCV and TensorFlow.
-The objective of this system is to distinguish between two emotional states, happiness and sadness, by analysing the content of images.
-The motivation behind this project is to create a user-friendly tool that allows users to input their own images and obtain predictions regarding the emotional state conveyed in those images.
-Rather than focusing on standard classification metrics like accuracy or recall, the emphasis here is on providing users with an intuitive, real-time emotional analysis tool.
+This project develops a Convolutional Neural Network (CNN) to classify images as expressing either happiness or sadness.
+The goal is to create a user-friendly tool that can analyze uploaded images and provide real-time emotional predictions

 ## Methodology

-Step 1: Data Preparation
-•	Collect and preprocess image data, ensuring consistent size, format, and normalization.
+1. **Data Preparation**: Collect and preprocess image data, ensuring consistent size, format, and normalization.
-Step 2: Model Architecture Design
-•	Determine the number and type of convolutional and pooling layers.
-•	Choose filter sizes, strides, and activation functions for each layer.
+2. **Model Design**: Determine the CNN architecture, including the number and type of convolutional/pooling layers, filter sizes, strides, and activation functions.
-Step 3: Model Training
-•	Split data into training, validation, and test sets.
-•	Initialize CNN weights randomly.
-•	Select an optimizer (e.g., SGD, Adam, etc.) and set learning rate, batch size.
-•	Train the CNN by feeding training data and updating weights based on loss.
+3. **Training**: Split data into training, validation, and test sets.
+Train the CNN by updating weights based on loss.
-Step 4: Model Evaluation
-•	Test the trained CNN on the unseen test set to assess generalization.
-•	Calculate performance metrics (accuracy, precision, recall, F1 score).
+4. **Evaluation**: Test the trained CNN on unseen data to assess performance metrics like accuracy, precision, recall, and F1 score.
-Step 5: Deployment and Optimization
-•	Integrate the trained CNN into an application or system.
-•	Continuously improve the CNN with new data and parameter tuning

 ## Model Used
 1. Input Shape